 Blackberry margarita is made with homemade blackberry purée, tequila and orange liqueur for a refreshing and flavorful cocktail.

 Warm summer days tend to inspire me to make homemade cocktails.
-Margaritas are my favorite and using fresh berries allows for a naturally flavored drink!
+Margaritas are my favorite (I even made a cupcake version of them) and using fresh berries allows for a naturally flavored drink!
 This blackberry margarita is light and refreshing with a subtle sweetness from the berries.
 Add Tajin powder to the rim for a kick of spice!

 Why this recipe works: It uses homemade blackberry purée for natural flavor and color.
 Orange liquor adds a touch of bitter sweetness while lime juice and tequila bring the classic margarita flavors.